CASECASE

 Examples of MIPELON applications

 MIPELON can be used for the manufacturing of industrial rolls such as OA rolls and to modify the properties of belts for products such as conveyors and motorcycles.
-It is best suited to applications designed to improve abrasion resistance, extend component life and enhance the reliability of equipment.
+It is suitable for applications where it is desired to improve wear resistance, improve the life of parts and the reliability of equipment, and since it is PAFS-free, it is a promising product as a substitute for PTFE.
 Additionally, MIPELON is an olefin-based substance that is compliant with FDA and GB standards, is not harmful to humans, and is also suitable to the manufacturing of rubber for medical use, such as rubber stoppers for pharmaceutical vials.

 Summary